elijahanghw/drone-hover/README.md

 **Updates**:

 [24 September 2024]
-1. `Custombody` class is now able to compute mass, inertia and C.G. location given propeller locations.
+1. `Custombody` and standard body classes is now able to compute mass, inertia and C.G. location given propeller locations.
 To enable this, simply leave out `mass, cg, Ix, Iy, Iz, Ixy, Ixz, Iyz` when calling the class.
-2. Automatic computation can be overwritten by defining the mass, inertia and C.G. properties when calling the class.
+2. Automatic computation can be overridden by defining the mass, inertia and C.G. properties when calling the class.
 3. Automatic computation override only available on `Custombody`.
-Standard bodies does not have this feature yet.
+Standard bodies does not have this override feature yet.
 4. See the section on Defining drone bodies for more details.